Sven-Tore Jacobsen: Career

-As coach from 1984 to 1993 he led the national team at the World Women's Handball Championship to a Bronze medal in 1986, and silver medals at the 1988 and the 1992 Summer Olympics.
+As coach from 1984 to 1993 he led the national team at the World Women's Handball Championship to a Bronze medal in 1986, which was the first time the Norwegian national team won a medal.
+He later won silver medals at the 1988 and the 1992 Summer Olympics, and a second bronze medal at the 1993 World Championship.
+The press coverage and popularity of female handball in Norway increased significantly during this period, and is considered the breakthrough period that would lead to Norway becoming one of the strongest national teams in the world.